Undergraduate Audition Requirements

 • Note: Please bring one copy of the song’s sheet music to the audition.
 If available, an accompanist will be provided for the audition.
 Please bring a portable music device with you in case there isn’t an available accompanist.
 All music should be clearly copied, hole-punched and presented in a three-ring binder.
 All cuts should be clearly marked.
 Remember to establish your tempo and review any specific musical interpretations with the accompanist prior to beginning your performance.
 Sheet music must be in the correct key signature for you.
 The accompanist will not transpose music at the audition.

-1. For the Dance Audition: All students applying for the Musical Theatre Concentration must include the following:
+1. For the Dance Audition: All students applying for the Bachelor of Fine Arts in Musical Theatre must include the following:

 • Introduction: A brief introduction stating your name, a description of any previous dance experience, what you hope to learn/gain/improve upon with your dance training and why you want to join the Musical Theatre program at Five Towns College.